crate/cratedb-guide/docs/admin/clustering/logical-replication-setup.md

 ## Setting up a subscription

 :::{NOTE}
-All SQL statements in this section are executed on `cluster-subscribing`.
+The following SQL statements are executed on `cluster-subscribing`.
 :::

 A subscription needs connection information to the publishing cluster as